Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 Top Tips For Dog Owners This Christmas

-With Christmas just around the corner, we as humans can’t wait to enjoy the festive period, however there are are some very important things to consider for our four-legged family members.
-We caught up with our Expert Dog Coaches to bring you Bruce’s top tips to help prepare you and your dog for Christmas.
+With Christmas on its way we as humans can’t wait to enjoy the festive period, however there are are some very important things to consider for our four-legged family members.

 Kennels